YangLabHKUST/mfair/README.md

 Please note that it can take several minutes to build the vignette.

-## Example
+## Examples

-This is a basic example which shows you how to solve a common problem:
+- This is a basic example which shows you how to solve a common problem:

 ``` r
 set.seed(20230306)